-The College employed an average of 564 staff (FTE: 443) during 2022/23 - up from 559 people in 2021/22 - of this number 208 are teaching staff.
-Staffing agencies are used to supply staff for curriculum delivery where shortages of staff and/or demand does not justify the employment of a full time or fractional member of staff.
+The College employed an average of 556 staff during 2023/24 - down from 564 people in 2022/23 - of this number 204 are teaching staff.
+It is expected this number will fall further as a number of posts were removed from the organisation's structure as part of a Savings Plan from 2024/25 onwards.
+Staffing agencies are used to supply staff for curriculum delivery where shortages of staff and/or demand does not justify the employment of a full time or fractional member of staff, and the College also makes use of a group member company - Bolton Talent Solutions Limited (a subsidiary of the University of Bolton) to source Agency staffing need.